LearnPolkadot/DOTspot_posts/README.md

 1. Sign in to your GitHub account

-2. Browse to the folder where you want your article to appear.  *Example*:
+2. Browse to the folder in the repo where you want your article to appear.
+*Example*:

-   - if writing about a project select the <a href="https://github.com/LearnPolkadot/DOTspot_posts/blob/master/projects" target="_blank">project folder</a> then the appropriate project
+   - if writing about a project select the <a href="https://github.com/LearnPolkadot/DOTspot_posts/blob/master/projects" target="_blank">project folder</a> then the appropriate project folder
-   - if writing a general article about Polkadot, Kusama, or Substrate select the <a href="https://github.com/LearnPolkadot/DOTspot_posts/blob/master/general" target="_blank">general folder</a>
+   - if writing a general article NOT specfic to a project select the <a href="https://github.com/LearnPolkadot/DOTspot_posts/blob/master/general" target="_blank">general folder</a>

-3. Select Add file > Create new file
+3. Select Add file > *Create new file*

-   - this will FORK the repo to your current github account
+   - this will FORK the LearnPolkadot/DOTspot_posts repo to your current github account

-4. Name your file in the following format *FORMAT IS IMPORTANT*
+4. Name your file in the following format (*THE **FOLLOWING FORMAT** IS IMPORTANT FOR YOUR ARTICLE TO APPEAR PROPERLY ON THE SITE*

    - YYYY-MM-DD-articletitle.md